stain/ro-crate-paper/manuscript.md

 The RO-Crate community is strongly engaged with the European-wide biology/bioinformatics collaborative e-Infrastructure, ELIXIR,  [@doi:10.1016/j.tibtech.2012.02.002], along with European Open Science Cloud (EOSC) projects including EOSC-Life and FAIRplus.
 RO-Crate has also established collaborations with Bioschemas, GA4GH, OpenAIRE and multiple H2020 projects.

-A key set of stakeholders are developers; the RO-Crate community has made a point of attracting developers that are able to implement the specifications but, importantly, keeps “developer user experience” in mind.
+A key set of stakeholders are developers; the RO-Crate community has made a point of attracting developers who can implement the specifications but, importantly, keeps “developer user experience” in mind.
 This means that the specifications are straightforward to implement and thus do not require expertise in technologies that are not widely deployed.

 This notion of catering to “developer user experience” is an example of the set of norms that have developed and now define the community.

 ### Norms

 The RO-Crate community is driven by conventions or notions that are prevalent within it but not formalised.
 Here, we distil what we as authors believe are the critical set of norms that have facilitated the development of RO-Crate and contributed to the ability for RO-Crate research packages to be FAIR.
-This is not to say that there are no other norms within the community or that every one in the community holds these uniformly.
+This is not to say that there are no other norms within the community or that everyone in the community holds these uniformly.
 Instead, what we emphasise is that these norms are helpful and also shaped by community practices.

 1. Simplicity
 2. Developer friendliness
 3. Focus on examples and best practices rather than rigorous specification
 4. Reuse “just enough” Web standards

 A core norm of RO-Crate is that of **simplicity**, which sets the scene for how we guide developers to structure metadata with RO-Crate.
 We focus mainly on documenting simple approaches to the most common use cases, such as authors having an affiliation.
-This norm also influences our take on **developer friendliness**; for instance, we are using the Web-native JSON format, allowing only a few of JSON-LD's flexible Linked Data features; moreover, the RO-Crate documentation is largely built up by **examples** showcasing **best practices**, rather than rigorous specifications.
+This norm also influences our take on **developer friendliness**; for instance, we are using the Web-native JSON format, allowing only a few of JSON-LD's flexible Linked Data features.
+Moreover, the RO-Crate documentation is largely built up by **examples** showcasing **best practices**, rather than rigorous specifications.
 In a sense, we are allowed to do this by building on existing **Web standards** that themselves are defined rigorously, which we utilise _“**just enough**”_ in order to benefit from the advantages of Linked Data (e.g. extensions by namespaced vocabularies), without imposing too many developer choices or uncertainties (e.g. having to choose between the many RDF syntaxes).

-RO-Crate is not developed in a vacuum, and while the above norms alone could easily lead to the creation of “yet another” JSON format, we are also keeping the goal of **FAIR interoperability** of the captured metadata, and therefore follow closely FAIR best practices and current developments such as data citations, PIDs, open repositories and recommendations for sharing research outputs and software.
+While the above norms alone could easily lead to the creation of “yet another” JSON format, we keep the goal of **FAIR interoperability** of the captured metadata, and therefore follow closely FAIR best practices and current developments such as data citations, PIDs, open repositories and recommendations for sharing research outputs and software.

 ### Open Platforms